Last updated: May 2026 · Written from 18 months of hands-on experience — from a root-rotted Brasil to a thriving collection of four.

 | Total plants owned | 1 (dying) | 4 (all healthy) |

 The biggest lesson?
 Trust the finger test, not the calendar.
-My plant never needed weekly watering — it needed watering when the soil was actually dry.
-That simple shift changed everything.
+My plant never needed weekly watering — it needed watering when the soil was actually dry, and that single shift changed everything.

 Common Problems and How to Fix Them

-Philodendrons are expressive plants.
-When something’s wrong, they show it.
+Philodendrons are expressive — when something’s wrong, they show it.
 Here’s how to decode the signals:

 | Symptom | Likely Cause | Solution |